fedora-riscv/releng/docs/source/contributing.rst

 The general workflow is as follows:

-* Checkout ``master`` branch of the local git clone of your releng repository clone.
+* Checkout ``main`` branch of the local git clone of your releng repository clone.

   ::

-    $ git checkout master
+    $ git checkout main

-* Pull upstream and merge into local master to make sure that your master branch is in line with the latest changes from upstream.
+* Pull upstream and merge into local main to make sure that your main branch is in line with the latest changes from upstream.
 Then push it to your clone so that origin knows about the changes.

   ::

-    $ git pull --rebase upstream master
+    $ git pull --rebase upstream main
-    $ git push origin master
+    $ git push origin main

-* Create a topic branch from master.
+* Create a topic branch from main.

   ::